arangodb/docs/3.11/aql/extending.md

 Rule of thumb is, the closer the UDF is to your final `RETURN` statement (or maybe even inside it), the better.

-When used in clusters, UDFs are always executed on the [Coordinator](../architecture-deployment-modes-cluster-architecture.html).
+When used in clusters, UDFs are always executed on a [Coordinator](../architecture-deployment-modes-cluster-architecture.html).
+It is not possible to execute UDFs on DB-Servers, as no JavaScript execution engine is available on DB-Servers.
+Queries that would push UDF execution to DB-Servers are aborted with a parse error.
+This includes using UDFs in traversal `PRUNE` conditions, as well as `FILTER` conditions that can be moved into the traversal execution on a DB-Server.
+These limitations also apply to the single server deployment mode to keep the differences to cluster deployments minimal.

 As UDFs are written in JavaScript, each query that executes a UDF will acquire one V8 context to execute the UDFs in it.
 V8 contexts can be re-used across subsequent